 02/04/1870 – Alloa Advertiser – Offers wanted to produce common bricks, roofing tiles, drain pipes and pavement.
 Particulars to be had by applying to Mr Gillespie, Causewayhead.
 Dollar Mains Brick Work 24/03/1870.

 01/04/1871 – Alloa Advertiser – To let at Dollar.
 A brick and tile work for such term of years as may be agreed upon.
-For partriculars apply to Mr Henry Syme, Builder, Dollar.
-(Note – SBH – Is this Dollarmains or Dollarfield)
+For particulars apply to Mr Henry Syme, Builder, Dollar.
+(Note – SBH – Is this Dollarmains or Dollarfield).

-James Ramsay, Brick and tile makers, Dollar Mains.
+1886 – James Ramsay, brick and tile makers, Dollar Mains.

 (The following information is for research to determine which brickworks it is relevant to – 21/12/1865 – Dundee Courier and 26/05/1866 – Preston Herald – Murder and Robbery of Alexander McEwan near Blairingone.
 He was shot in the head.
-Joseph Bell was subsequently arrested in Devonside Tillicoultry and charged with teh murder.
+Joseph Bell was subsequently arrested in Devonside Tillicoultry and charged with the murder.
 He was hanged at Perth Prison in May 1866.
-Bell worked at the Dollar Brick Works)
+Bell worked at the Dollar Brickworks).